The following general suggestions for safe storage of chemicals in the laboratory should be implemented.

 - Obvious deterioration of container

 - Chemicals should not be routinely stored on the benchtops.
 In such locations they are unprotected from exposure and participation in a fire situation and are also more readily knocked over.
 Each chemical should have a specific storage area and be returned there after use.
-Large quantities of flammable materials should not be stored in the laboratory.
-Only the amounts needed should be kept on benchtops, the remainder should be kept in flammable storage cabinets.

-- Laboratory shelves should have a raised lip along the outer edge to prevent containers from falling.
-Never allow the container to hang off the edge of the shelf!
-Liquid or corrosive chemicals should never be stored on shelves above eye-level.
-Glass containers should not touch each other on the shelves.
-Secondary containers or trays should be used for chemical storage whenever possible to minimize the flow of material should a spill or rupture occur.
+- Secondary containers or trays should be used for chemical storage whenever possible to minimize the flow of material should a spill or rupture occur.
 Round bottom flasks should always be supported properly in cork rings or by other means to keep them from tipping.

 - Adequate security must be provided so that unauthorized personnel do not have access to hazardous materials.